ESMValGroup/ESMValTool/doc/sphinx/source/index.rst

 -----------------
 Refer to ESMValTool :ref:`contributing to the community<community>` for a guide on contributing recipes and diagnostics.

-Refer to ESMValCore :ref:`Contributing <contributing>`  for information on contributing code.
+Refer to ESMValCore contributing for information on contributing code.

 Get in touch!
 -------------